tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@abhishek-031/index.md

 ### Git and Github.
 What are they?

-A quick guide about git and Github for beginners.
+A beginners' guide for understanding git and Github.

 https://medium.com/@cabhishek712/git-and-github-what-are-they-5e56dde88dd4